f4exb/sdrdaemon/README.md

 <h2>Forward Erasure Correction (FEC) support</h2>

-To enable the version with FEC (`sdrdaemonfec` binary and libsdrdmnfec) you have to install [ CM256cc](https://github.com/f4exb/cm256cc).
+You have to install [CM256cc](https://github.com/f4exb/cm256cc).
 You will then have to specify the include and library paths on the cmake command line.
 Say if you install cm256cc in `/opt/install/cm256cc` you will have to add `-DCM256CC_INCLUDE_DIR=/opt/install/cm256cc/include/cm256cc -DCM256CC_LIBRARIES=/opt/install/cm256cc/lib/libcm256cc.so` to the cmake commands.

 The GNUradio source block supporting FEC is located in the `gr-sdrdaemonfec` subdirectory.

-The binary `sdrdaemonfec` has the same features than `sdrdaemon` but in addition it supports FEC using the `-f` option.
-It also recognizes the configuration commmand `fecblk` to specify the number of FEC blocks.
-When enabling FEC with the `-f` option the frame structure is quite different than when FEC is not enabled.
-The structure is described in the Data Format section.
-Even when `fecblk=0` is specified in the commands and hence no FEC blocks are enabled the data structure is the same.
+`sdrdaemonrx` binary recognizes the configuration commmand `fecblk` to specify the number of FEC blocks.
+When `fecblk=0` is specified in the commands and hence no FEC blocks are added.

-In FEC enabled format frames and blocks are numbered and even if no FEC blocks are added this can help in reconstructing frames with appropriate timings.
+Frames and blocks are numbered and even if no FEC blocks are added this can help in reconstructing frames with appropriate timings.

 <h2>Airspy support</h2>